-Aging housing stock also plays a significant role in housing instability in Burbank.
+Aging housing stock also plays a role in housing instability in Burbank.
 Approximately 74.7% of the City's occupied housing units were built before 1980, meaning that a large share of homes are over 40 years old and may require substantial repairs and rehabilitation (Burbank 2021-2029 Housing Element, p.
 1-32).
-Older housing units often lack modern energy-efficient features, resulting in higher utility costs for low-income residents and exacerbating financial strain (Burbank 2021-2029 Housing Element, p.
+The Housing Element further identifies that between 600 and 800 multifamily buildings-comprising approximately 2,760 dwelling units-are soft-story structures that may require seismic retrofitting, representing 12% of the city's multifamily housing stock (2021- 2029 Housing Element, p.
+1-32).
+While the document does not specifically state that older homes lack energy-efficient features, it highlights that the City promotes energy conservation through Burbank Water and Power programs, including rebates for Energy Star appliances, residential shade tree incentives, and other efficiency measures aimed at reducing utility costs for low- and moderate-income households (2021- 2029 Housing Element, p.
 1-102).
-Additionally, aging homes present maintenance challenges related to outdated systems such as plumbing, electrical wiring, and roofing, which can increase the risk of housing instability if not addressed..
+In response to these challenges, Burbank has implemented policies to increase affordable housing options, prevent evictions, and support vulnerable populations through rental assistance and supportive housing programs.
+The city continues to work with nonprofits, local service providers, and housing developers to expand resources and create long-term housing solutions for those most at risk.